The Secret of Rennes-le-Château

 It is a small village with a sparse population.
-At the heart of this community is a church, dedicated to Saint Mary Magdalene.
-This is the church that stands on the site today and built round about the eleventh century.
+At the heart of this community stands a church, dedicated to Saint Mary Magdalene.
+A church that stands on the site today, built round about the eleventh century.
 Here is where a mystery lies.

 The Mysterious Inheritance

-A mystery remains to this day on where Saunière acquired such wealth to carry out all this work.
+A mystery surrounds where Saunire got his wealth to carry out all this work.
 These renovations took ten years to complete.
 This also included the cemetery and Saunière’s living quarters.
 All this work required carpenters, stonemasons, labourers and many other tradespeople.
 These people needed paying for their labours.
 Materials and fittings needed payment as the work progressed.
 The accounts and invoices relating to the works have survived.
 They confirm the amount to be over 11,500 Frank’s, which inflates to around £4,000,000 in today’s money, in 2020.

 Asmodeus the Master Demon

 There is a Latin inscription over the entrance to the church, terribilis est locus iste.
 This translates to “this place is terrible.”
 There are other inscriptions.
 One reads: “this is God’s house, the gate of heaven, and it shall be called the royal court of God.”

 A figure inside the church, installed by Saunière, is of the demon Asmodeus perched holding up the font.
 Above are four angels.
 Asmodeus is in many ancient writings as a master demon, sometimes referred to as the king of demons.
-Could it be that the whole statue is portraying a message of good?
+It’s possible that the statue is portraying a message of good.
 Represented by God’s angels, subduing evil represented by Asmodeus underfoot?
 Ancient writings denote demons, bound as slaves, and powerless.
 Working on God’s temple under the command of Soloman.
-God gave power to Solomon over the demons through the archangel Michael by the possession of a ring.
+God gave Solomon power over the demons through the archangel Michael and possession of a ring.

 Saunière embedded many symbolic references in the church for reasons unknown.